 Walking Through Fear and Stepping Into Your Light

 Yesterday TMZ released a story about singer Chris Brown’s ex-girlfriend Karrueche filing and being granted a restraining order against him earlier this month.
 Excerpts from court docs were released revealing portions of Karrueche’s sworn statement to the judge about past physical abuse and recent threats.
 Since the story broke, Chris Brown supporters have taken to the internet to shame Karrueche.
-I shared my thoughts about the victim shaming on my personal blog.
+I shared my thoughts about the victim shaming in a previous post.
 However, this post is not about that.
 This is post is about walking through fear, even when you know people may not support you and ultimately living on your own terms.

 Karrueche Tran, then personal shopper, began dating Chris Brown shortly after he was convicted of assaulting ex-girlfriend Rihanna in 2009.
 Their 6-year on-again off-again relationship was littered with drama of its own.
 They broke up several times due to Brown’s cheating which eventually led to him having a child with another women.
 During their off moments, Brown was verbally abusive to Tran via social media for the world to see.